When a real estate investor sells a property, the investor has the potential to be liable for up to three different types of taxes:

 What is Depreciation Recapture?

 Real estate is an asset whose physical condition degrades over time.
 For example, air conditioning systems can wear out or the constant wear and tear of commercial use can ruin carpet, paint, and other finishes.
-To account for this, IRS accounting rules allow investment property owners to expense a portion of the asset’s value each year in a process known as depreciation.
+To account for degradation to the property, IRS accounting rules allow investment property owners to expense a portion of the asset’s value each year in a process known as depreciation.

-On a year to year basis, this expense reduces the property’s tax liability.
-But, this same depreciation “accumulates” over a multi-year period and the resulting reduction in a property’s “tax basis” usually means that there is a big difference between it and the sale price.
+On a year to year basis, the expense of depreciation reduces the property’s tax liability.
+But, this same depreciation “accumulates” over a multi-year period and the resulting reduction in a property’s “tax basis” usually means that there is a big difference between the tax basis and the sale price.
 This is where depreciation recapture comes into play.

 When a property is sold, the depreciation that accumulated over its holding period is “recaptured” and taxed.
 For investors who aren’t prepared, the tax bill can come as a big surprise.

 To understand the impact of depreciation recapture taxes, an example is helpful.
 To make this point, special attention should be paid to three dollar amounts in a purchase and sale: